pramodkumhal/Employee-Salary-Prediction-/README.md

-# 👨‍💼 Employee-Salary-Prediction-
+# 👨‍💼 Employee-Salary-Prediction

-This project predicts the salary of an employee using a Linear Regression model.
+This project predicts the salary of an employee using a **Linear Regression** model.

-📌 What it uses:
+### 📌 What it uses:
-Age
+- Age
-Gender
+- Gender
-Degree
+- Degree
-Experience (in years)
+- Experience (in years)
-Job Title
+- Job Title

-🔧 Tools:
+### 🔧 Tools:
-Python
+- Python
-Pandas
+- Pandas
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn
-Scikit-learn
+- Scikit-learn

-🎯 Goal:
+### 🎯 Goal:
 To predict employee salary based on their background and job role.